What is the International Fellowship Program (IFP)?

 The IFP places international firefighters in leading U.S. fire departments for six months to learn best practices and internalize the U.S. fire service culture.
 This initial version of the program is sponsored by the Saudi Aramco Oil Company who dispatches 40 members of its Fire Protection Department to the U.S. per year, in five cohorts of eight firefighters.

 Saudi Aramco is a Saudi Arabian national petroleum and natural gas company based in Dhahran, Saudi Arabia.
 It’s considered one of the world’s largest companies.

 Why was the IFP created?

-In August 2015, a residential complex (housing Saudi Aramco workers) in city of Khobar caught on fire.
-The fire left 11 people dead and at least 200 injured.
-On the same day, the new manager of the Saudi Aramco Fire Protection Department assumed his duties.
-He realized that his department needed more real-life experiences to hone their decision-making under pressure.
+The Saudi Aramco Fire Protection Department Manager is committed to continuous improvement and wants his firefighters to get more real-life experiences to hone their decision-making skills under pressure.
 Given Saudi Aramco’s strong prevention/safety culture, their firefighters have few opportunities to run real fire emergency calls.
-Saudi Aramco realized it needed to look abroad for help.
-Since Saudi Aramco was formerly an American company, its entire operational culture (as well as apparatus) is based on the U.S. fire service.
-Therefore, it made sense that they would turn to the International Association of Fire Chiefs to help embed their firefighters in U.S. fire departments to gain crucial, hands-on experience.
+Since Saudi Aramco used to be an American company, its entire operational culture (as well as apparatus) is based on the U.S. fire service.
+It made sense that they would turn to the IAFC to help embed their firefighters in U.S. fire departments to gain crucial, hands-on experience.

 What are the Saudi Aramco firefighters here to do?

 The Saudi Aramco firefighters are here to increase their operational experience by running calls.
-They will be riding fourth on apparatus for five months but will not be counted towards our minimum staffing.
+They ride fourth/fifth on apparatus for five months but are not counted towards minimum staffing.